robusta-dev/robusta/docs/catalog/triggers/kubernetes.rst

          grafana_url: ....

-There are higher-level triggers for interesting events like CrashLoopBackoffs - see :ref:`Smart Triggers` for details
+There are also higher-level triggers for interesting events like CrashLoopBackoffs - see :ref:`Smart Triggers` for details

 Example triggers
 ------------------